Lorena-LL/Image-Binarization-on-Pynq-Z2-using-VHDL-and-Python/README.md

 After that you can run the code from the PSpart.py file and see the new generated image called pixels_new.bmp.

 ## To see the hardware implementation:
 To see the hardware implementation, you need to install vivado.
 I used the 2020.1 version (I tried using the 2024.1 version and encountered problems); therefore, I do not guarantee it will work on other versions.
-Download **harware.zip** and extract all files.
-Create a new project in vivado, add the source: **prag_axi4stream32.vhd** and the folder of the block design: hardware/**dsg_tested_component32**.
+Create a new project in vivado, add the source: **prag_axi4stream32.vhd** and the folder of the block design: **dsg_tested_component32** (to get the folder unzip the contents of the hardware/dsg_tested_component32.zip).
 Now you can open dsg_tested_component32 to look at the design.

 ## Acknowledgments